 You can run a load test on your web app or site directly using Visual Studio Team Services (VSTS).

 You will need a Visual Studio Enterprise subscription (monthly, annual, or MSDN) to run URL-based load tests.

 Create your VSTS account, if you don't have one already.

 Sign in to your VSTS account (https://your-account-name.visualstudio.com).

-Go to the Load test hub, open the + New menu and choose URL based test.
+Go to the Test hub, open the Load test tab, and choose URL based test from the + New menu.

 You can add multiple URLs and select the method for each one, such as POST or PUT.
 You can also add headers and querystring values if you need to send these as part of the request.
 The URL Load Test accesses each of these URLs multiple times using the parameters you specify, and records the results.

 Open the Settings tab.
 Here you can change the parameters of the test such as the duration, load pattern, number of users, and more.
 To run the test near to your users, select a Load location.
 Then choose Save.